muhammadubaidyousuf/banking_system/README.md

-#Banking System School project
+# Banking System A School Project
-banking system
-1) Download main.py
+This is basic banking system project idea, how to work a banking system \
-run python main.py
+just clone the repo and run main.py